b-spatz/tmp/avarex/help.md

 2025-12-17: finally start collecting basic Help info for a 1-page guide like Avare had

+Consider eventual integration into AvareX under a Help button providing a scrollable 1-page guide: not every detail but at least FAQs to help our gentle user and keep forum traffic manageable.
+Crazy talk, I know.

 #### Traffic button (S/M/L)
 Right side, above Layers
 ```